traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

     app: traefik
 ```

-!!! warning "It is possible to expose a service in different manners."
+!!! warning "It is possible to expose a service in different ways."

     Depending on your working environment and use case,
     the `spec.type` might change.
-    It is strongly recommended to understand the available [service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
+    It is strongly recommended to understand the available [service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) before proceeding to the next step.

 It is now time to apply those files on your cluster to start Traefik.